-Under the terms of the UOA the parties agreed to an aggregate balance of recoverable hydrocarbon volumes defined as the estimated ultimate recovery of all hydrocarbons from the Unit ("Unit Recoverable Volumes") on a best estimate basis.
-The redetermination will update the estimated Unit Recoverable Volumes for this purpose.
+Under the terms of the UOA the parties agreed to an aggregate balance of recoverable hydrocarbon volumes defined as the estimated ultimate recovery of all Unit Recoverable Volumes on a best estimate basis.
 Under the terms of the UOA, once a party produces their share of Unit Recoverable Volumes, they will no longer be entitled to future production allocations from the Unit.
-To the extent that Alvopetro's working interest is reduced following the redetermination, Alvopetro's share of remaining Unit Recoverable Volumes from the Unit will decrease.
+To the extent that Alvopetro's working interest is reduced following the findings of the Tribunal Alvopetro's share of remaining Unit Recoverable Volumes from the Unit will decrease.
 Once Alvopetro has fully depleted its share of Unit Recoverable Volumes it will no longer be entitled to production allocations from the Unit which may result in a material adverse effect on Alvopetro.

-Alvopetro's reserves as of December 31, 2023 as presented in this AIF are determined in accordance with the standards contained in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") and National Instrument 51-101 ("NI 51-101") and are based on Alvopetro's working interest of 49.1% as of December 31, 2023.
-Once the new working interests are effective following the redetermination, this will impact Alvopetro's reserves and the impact may be material.
-To the extent Alvopetro's working interest is reduced following the redetermination, Alvopetro's reserves may be materially reduced which will increase Alvopetro's liquidity and financing risk which could have a material adverse effect on Alvopetro's business, financial condition, results of operations and prospects, and could result in the delay or indefinite postponement of further exploration, evaluation and development of Alvopetro's properties.
+Alvopetro's reserves as of December 31, 2024 as presented in this AIF are determined in accordance with the standards contained in the COGE Handbook and NI 51-101 and are based on Alvopetro's working interest of 56.2% as of December 31, 2024.
+To the extent Alvopetro's working interest is reduced following a decision of the Tribunal, Alvopetro's reserves may be materially reduced which will increase Alvopetro's liquidity and financing risk which could have a material adverse effect on Alvopetro's business, financial condition, results of operations and prospects, and could result in the delay or indefinite postponement of further exploration, evaluation and development of Alvopetro's properties.
 This could also result in a reduction or cancellation of dividends.
 In addition, a decline in the reserve values could result in the carrying value of the asset exceeding the recoverable amount, resulting in an impairment loss.
 Furthermore, Alvopetro's reserves as determined in accordance with the COGE Handbook and NI 51-101 may differ from Alvopetro's remaining entitlement to Unit Recoverable Volumes agreed by the parties under the provisions of the UOA.
 Even where Alvopetro is still entitled to Unit Recoverable Volumes as determined by the Unit, Alvopetro's remaining reserves determined in accordance with the COGE Handbook and NI 51-101 may be materially different.